Skip to main content

 Once the investigation is complete, the prosecutor will usually offer a second meeting for the bereaved to raise any issues that particularly concern them and which may not have been known about at the time of the first meeting.
 Often, a second meeting may not be necessary if all issues have already been discussed.
 However, the bereaved are always welcome to raise anything that they want with the prosecutor, whose contact details they will be given.

-If matters are taking longer than expected, the prosecutor may also write to the bereaved to keep them updated.
+If matters are taking longer than expected, the prosecutor may also write to the bereaved family to keep them updated.
 They may also offer a further interim meeting, depending on the circumstances of the case.

 When the decision as to whether there should be a prosecution has been made, the prosecutor will write to tell the family the decision.
 If the decision is to prosecute the letter will confirm who is to be charged for what offence.
 Only basic information is usually given at this stage, as providing further details about why the decision was made might affect the trial.
 If the decision is not to prosecute, the letter will provide more details, explaining how and why the prosecutor came to the decision.